zama-ai/bounty-program/Bounties/Application/create-iris-identification-app-tutorial.md

-# Develop an HE-based iris identification example with Concrete Numpy
+# Develop an HE-based iris identification application tutorial with Concrete Numpy or TFHE-rs
 `Application`

 ## Overview